September 03, 2018 348 Comments

 The papillae end between the esophagus and the stomach.

-I came across this image from a very interesting article by The Conversation and knew we had to share it with you!on
+I came across this image from a very interesting article by Graeme Hays and Margie Morrice on The Conversation and knew we had to share it with you!

 Sea turtles have these sharp like-prongs (papillae) that line their mouth because it helps them get a grip on their meals.